-If the majority of your digital rebranding efforts are focused on social media, use this guide from Search Engine Journal.
+Do all of your rebranding efforts need to focus on social media?
+Use this guide from Search Engine Journal to get started.

-The next step toward digital rebranding is competitor research.
 Build out a spreadsheet that lists your company alongside top competitors and every digital space where they show up.
 You’re going to find many gaps that need to be filled.
 Competitor research tip: Don’t forget to use competitors who are showing up on page one of Google for industry phrases.
-These companies may not be on your radar as a competitor, but if they’re listed on page one of the search results for industry keywords, they are capturing a significant number of leads each month.
+These companies may not be on your radar as a competitor, but if they’re listed on page one of the search results for industry keywords, they are capturing a significant number of your leads each month.